 The Publisher owns the copyrights to the website design including the journal title and logo.

-The publication is fully subsidized by the Publishers.
+The publication is fully subsidized by the Publisher.
 No fees are charged to authors for the processing and publication of their manuscripts.

 The Journal adopts a double blind review mechanism, with no less than two reviewers taking part in the assessment of any given manuscript.